g-h-c/pct/README.md

 system(extractheaders --sysinclude \"c:\\Program Files (x86)\\Microsoft Visual Studio 12.0\\VC\\include\\" --sysincludetree C:\\Qt\\Qt5.6.0\\5.6\\msvc2013_64\\include --def "_WIN32;WIN32;_M_X64;_IOSTREAM_" $$INPUT_ARGUMENTS $$INCLUDE_ARGUMENTS)
 ```

 system() will invoke extractheaders in this case, generating the appropiate stdafx.h.
 The first two loops will generate the necessary arguments that the tool needs.
+The option --sysincludetree comes in handy to include all the Qt include subfolders.

 It may also be easier to generate Visual Studio project files with qmake and then tell extractheaders to parse them: https://cppisland.wordpress.com/2015/11/15/cross-platform-development-with-c/